Northern Khorat Plateau moist deciduous forests

-The Northern Khorat Plateau moist deciduous forests ecoregion (WWF ID: IM0138) covers a small area on the border between northeastern Thailand and Laos, in the transition zone between the drier Khorat Plateau to the south and the wetter Annamite Range of mountains to the north.
+The Northern Khorat Plateau moist deciduous forests ecoregion (WWF ID: IM0138) covers a small area on the border between northeastern Thailand and Laos, in the transition zone between the drier Khorat Plateau to the south and the wetter Annamite Range and Luang Prabang Range mountains to the north.
 Much of the ecoregion has been converted to agriculture along the floodplain of the middle course of the Mekong River.

 Location and description

 The ecoregion follows the floodplain of the Mekong River for 350 km along the border between Thailand and Laos.
 Vientiane, the capital city of Laos, is near the western edge of the region.
 The river through this region cuts through a number of low mountain ridges that reach to 800 meters, although the majority of the ecoregion is on the river plain averaging 200 meters.

 Climate

 The climate of the ecoregion is Tropical monsoon climate (Köppen climate classification (Aw)).
 This climate is characterized by relatively even temperatures throughout the year (all months being greater than 18 C average temperature), and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, but more than (100-(average/25) mm.
 This climate is mid-way between a tropical rainforest and a tropical savannah.
 The dry month usually at or right after the winter solstice in the Northern Hemisphere.
 Precipitation in this ecoregion has averaged 1,629 mm/year in recent years.